dorenproctor/pkgfmt/README.md

 ## Known Limitations

-- Currently any loose comments (ie not docstrings) are lost. `go/ast` simply does not include these.
-I've thought of a couple ways these could be detected and added to a `comments.go` file, but this is not implemented.
 - Test files are not included when passing a dir.
 You can pass them individually though.
 - The `version` command does not work.
 In [run.sh](./scripts/run.sh) the ldflags variables are populating the variables as expected but the ldflags specified in [.goreleaser.yml](.goreleaser.yml) are not populating them in the published version and I have not been able to figure out why.